w503v12/music-utils/README.md

 1. Modify and run the `docker-compose.yml` file.
 2. Fill in your Spotify client ID and secret in `./data/config/config.json`.
+3. Edit the `docker-compose.yml` with the commands you want to run.

 ## Notes